Background pattern

 • if you have a very slow heart rate (less than 50 beats per minute),

-• if your ECG (electrocardiogram) shows a heart problem called "prolonged corrected QT interval" (this interval is more than 500 milliseconds),
+• if your ECG (electrocardiogram) shows a heart problem called "prolonged QT interval" (this interval is more than 500 milliseconds),

 • if you have or have had a problem where your heart cannot pump blood throughout your body as it should (a condition called heart failure).
-You may have swollen feet or legs, problems breathing when lying down or sleeping, or shortness of breath when moving,
+You may have swollen feet or legs, breathing problems when lying down or sleeping, or shortness of breath when moving,

-• if you have a severe liver problem,
+• if you have severe liver problems,

-• if you have a severe kidney problem.
+• if you have severe kidney problems.

 Warnings and precautions